Why is my downspouts ice dams

 1. 1

-Check the attic for adequate insulation and proper ventilation to prevent heat from escaping and melting the snow on the roof.
+Ensure your attic has adequate insulation to prevent warm air from escaping and melting snow on the roof.

 2. 2